 But there are alternatives.

 Medication is only one component of the overactive bladder treatment equation.
-If you have tried medication and it is ineffective, there are alternatives, from injections to implants, to consider.
+If OAB medications don’t work for you, there are alternatives to consider.

 1. Botox